Brandon-Rozek/website/content/blog/anti-scraper-techniques.md

 ---

 Nowadays it seems like every tech company is eager to scrape the web.
-Unfortunately, it seems like [^1] the majority of traffic that comes to this small site are scrappers.
+Unfortunately, it seems like [^1] the majority of traffic that comes to this small site are scrapers.
 While my static website is able to handle the load, the same cannot be said about everyone.

 [^1]: At least I don't think a human using Chrome would try to visit my homepage every minute.

-Overall, the techinques I've seen website owners use aim to make scrapping more difficult.
+Overall, the techinques I've seen website owners use aim to make scraping more difficult.
 Though it's a balance.
 The harder we make it for bots to access a website, the more we turn away regular humans as well.
 Here's a short and non-exhaustive list of techinques:

 1. User Agent Filtering
 2. CAPTCHA solving